 Manual transfer switches are highly useful for safely connecting generator power directly to your electric systems when there is a power outage.
-Hardwiring a portable generator directly into your panel & skipping the transfer switch could fry downstream equipment, endanger utility workers who might be working on power lines, or damage your generator.
+Hard wiring a portable generator directly into your panel & skipping the transfer switch could fry downstream equipment, endanger utility workers who might be working on power lines, or damage your generator.

 When operating a manual transfer switch, you can alter the flow of power from the utility company's electric panel to your generator.
-This eliminates added cost and safety concerns of hardwiring your generator directly into your electric panel, then disconnecting and re-hardwiring the main service when it becomes available.
+This eliminates added cost and safety concerns of hardwiring your generator directly into your electrical panel then disconnecting and re hard wiring the main service when it becomes available.
 Wattage, circuit enclosures, and amperage are important factors to consider when buy a manual transfer switch.
 Our qualified sales engineers can help you properly size your switch to fit your application.
-Spike Electric Controls is an ISO 9001 manufacturer offering high-quality manual transfer switches with Amps ranging from 60-3000.
-There are 3 options for enclosure ratings- NEMA 4X (Water Tight), NEMA 3R (Rain Resistant), and NEMA 1 (for Indoor use).
-These are UL1008 rating switches for 100 Amps, 1200 Amps, and 3000 Amps.
+Spike Electric Controls an ISO 9001 manufacturer offers high-quality manual transfer switches with Amps ranging from 100-3000.
+There are 2 options for enclosure ratings- NEMA 4X (Water Tight), NEMA 3R (Rain Resistant).
+These are UL1008 rating switches from 100-1200A, 1600-3000 Amps are IEC rated..
 Spike Electric has designed Non-Service Entrance Rated switches for your manual generator.
 Based on UL508 through UL508A, manufacturers will assemble and label the package.
 There is also a double breaking system for every pole of switches.
 You can find a sliding bar contact with this product.
 The closure and opening systems are easy to use.
 It helps in connecting and disconnecting your power contacts.